How can you tell a blessing from a disappointment?

 I spoke ten days ago about “turning the prism,” and looking at the challenges of our lives through God‘s perspective.

-It’s an invaluable lesson, to turn your life over to God and look to see what He might be up to
+It’s an invaluable lesson to turn your life over to God and look to see what He’s up to

-But what does it actually look like to trust God even when your circumstances are frightening and likely to get worse?
+But what does it actually look like to trust God?
+Especially when your circumstances are frightening and likely to get worse?

 (And why does God take us through these challenges as soon as we try to explain them to someone else?)

-For folks who have followed God for a long time, it helps to remember how God has met your needs in the past.
+It helps to remember how God met your needs in the past.

 No, God uses everything in our lives to His glory and towards His aims.